alexrvs/rails-rest-api/README.md

 # README

-Template for REST Api for Ruby on Rails simple app
+Simple REST Api on Ruby on Rails, Devise